 The Global Missions Committee fosters our relationships with our partners at the Sigona Presbyterian Church in Kikuyu, Kenya (click here for more information) and in the Kilambe region of Nicaragua (click here for more information).
 We also provide financial support through benevolences to several Presbyterian and ecumenical missions, as well as offering many opportunities to act locally.
-Finally, we send out mission teams in response to natural disasters such as Hurricane Katrina while our youth participate in a variety of missions each summer.
+Finally, we send out mission teams in response to natural disasters such as Hurricane Iota while our youth participate in a variety of missions each summer.

 The Global Mission Committee at DCPC has three primary goals.

 Educating the congregation about the global mission of the church in general and DCPC in particular.